 As you return to Earth and the present day, you will have the chance to interact with the on board computer and design the kind of future you want to live in!

-How to get on the Epcot Best Rides
+How to Ride Epcot’s Best Rides

 If you were under the impression that Epcot doesn’t have any rides, you are wrong.
 There are some really great Epcot rides.
 The problem is that because there are so few of them, the lines can be really long, making it difficult to experience them all.